-Fall could be the best season to spend a long weekend in San Miguel de Allende, Mexico.
+Let Fall 22 be the season to visit San Miguel de Allende.
+This is truly a magical destination and is now even easier to visit with more flights added.
+San Miguel’s delightful mix of Mexican history, culture, tradition, warmth, and hipness is as intoxicating as the many types of locally produced tequilas.
 Surrounded by natural beauty and history, we choose the Rosewood San Miguel de Allende as our home away from home.
-The narrow cobblestone streets, lined with vibrantly painted earth-tone facades and stone colonnades wind and climb through the towns stunning architecture.
-Mexico’s colonial charm is immense.
+The narrow cobblestone streets, lined with vibrantly painted earth-tone facades and stone colonnades, wind and climb through the towns stunning architecture.
+The colonial charm is immense.
 One only needs to follow the direction most traversed to find themselves in a vast open plaza, stunning garden park, market place or other historical, religious, or architectural landmarks in this UNESCO World Heritage Site.
-There are hidden treasures to find throughout San Miguel, from statuesque trees populated by nesting white egrets to the world’s smallest tequila tasting room. so Glimpse your first private courtyard when the opening of a heavy wooden door displaces you from the barely-there sidewalk and your wonder will amplify.
-While most of the doors are too spectacular hillside private residences, many of the doors are open to tourists.
+There are hidden treasures to find throughout San Miguel, from statuesque trees populated by nesting white egrets to the smallest tequila tasting room in the world.
+Glimpse your first private courtyard when the opening of a heavy wooden door displaces you from the barely-there sidewalk, and your wonder will amplify.
+While most are too spectacular hillside private residences, many doors are open and welcoming to tourists.
 Shopping enclaves, stores, boutique hotels, fine courtyard restaurants, and rooftop bars now inhabit the centuries-old architecture.
-All the streets, directly or indirectly, radiate towards the Jardin Allende, in the town’s main square, where the monumental pink sandstone neo-Gothic Parish Church of San Miguel Archangel stands.
-La Parroquia, as it is called locally, is just on of the many ornate and art filed churches to visit in San Miguel.
-Nearby, and also a UNESCO World Heritage site, is the 18th-century Sanctuary of Jesus of Atotonilco, featuring mural work hand-painted over a thirty-year period.
+The streets, directly or indirectly, radiate towards the Jardin Allende, in the main square, where the monumental pink sandstone neo-Gothic Parish Church of San Miguel Archangel stands.
+Nearby and not to be missed is another UNESCO World Heritage site, the 18th-century Sanctuary of Jesus of Atotonilco, featuring mural work hand-painted over thirty years.

 The history of San Miguel is also to be found behind the massive wooded doors at Museo Historico de San Miguel de Allende and throughout the town monuments and museums.
 The creative arts are also an important part of the town’s history and at the Ignacio Ramírez Cultural Center “El Nigromante” historical murals and artwork are on display and they share this former convent built-in 1755, with contemporary exhibits, music festivals, and performances and creative arts classes.